jzerbe/jzerbe.github.com/_posts/2013-11-03-bear-peak-via-shanahan-ridge.md

 ---
 ### Timetable ###
 - 8:15am start via _Shanahan Ridge_ Trailhead.
 Note: you are at the edge of a housing development.
-Need to piss?
+Need to urinate?
 Hold it in for 1-2 miles.
 - 9:42am summit.
 Bring gloves for wind, snow, and bouldering. ~2800ft elevation gain.
 - 9:50am leave summit
 - 11:02am return to car